Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/rank_piv_sing_det.md

 <div style="text-align: justify">
 <p>Now that we have the method of elimination, we can get a lot of information
 about a matrix easily.
-The pivots of a matrix are the non-zero numbers sitting along the diagonal of U after elimination:</p>
+The pivots of a matrix are the non-zero numbers sitting along the diagonal of U after elimination.
+Here we return those pivots along with the columns in which they were found:</p>
 </div>

 {% highlight python %}